Lumosylva/Nilotica/README_EN.md

 ### **3. Description**

-To prevent conflicts with other vnpy projects on the local machine when using the same user configuration directory:
+In order to prevent conflicts with other vnpy projects on the local machine when using the same user configuration directory, this project modifies the files in the `vnpy` library:

-File in `vnpy` library: vnpy/trader/utility.py
+vnpy/trader/utility.py

 Original code: